Heart attack and acute coronary syndrome

 Revascularization Procedures: Angioplasty and Bypass Surgery

-PCI, also called angioplasty (usually done with stent placement), and CABG surgery are the standard procedures for dealing with narrowed or blocked arteries.
+Percutaneous coronary intervention (PCI), also called angioplasty, and coronary artery bypass graft surgery (CABG) are the standard operations for opening narrowed or blocked arteries.
 These procedures help restore blood flow (perfusion).
 They are known as revascularization procedures:

 - Coronary bypass surgery is typically used as elective surgery for patients with blocked arteries.
 It may be used after a heart attack if angioplasty or thrombolytics fail or are not appropriate.
 It is usually not performed for several days to allow recovery of the heart muscles.

-Most patients who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although not all hospitals are equipped to do this procedure).
+Most patients who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although only in centers equipped to do this procedure).

 Angioplasty/PCI involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.
 A typical angioplasty procedure involves the following steps:

-- After the patient receives some mild sedating medications, the cardiologist threads a narrow catheter (a tube) into the blocked vessel.
+- The cardiologist threads a narrow catheter (a tube) containing a fiber into the blocked vessel.

 - The cardiologist opens the blocked vessel using balloon angioplasty, in which a tiny deflated balloon is passed through the catheter to the vessel.